 Again, the tree was quiet for some time.
 All of a sudden, I saw 2 smaller eyes, looking right in to me.

 They were still wrinkled and wise, but softer and kinder than the one larger eye, and they looked at me for a longer period.
 These two eyes stared at me for some time, questioning.

 All of a sudden they snapped closed and the tree laughed at me.
 “What a silly question” it said.
 “You know the answer to that question.”

 I backed away from the tree.
 It wasn’t what I had expected.
 Actually, I hadn’t known what to expect.
 I giggled.
 Yes, we forget our higher selves often do know the answers; we just don’t touch in to listen to that wisdom.

 I reapproached the tree and touched it one last time, and thanked it for setting me straight.
 It was indeed, a very wise tree.

-The next morning I returned to the lake, and went and sat on the little island known as heaven on the grounds.
+The next morning I returned to the lake, and went and sat on the little island on the grounds known as heaven.
 I made a list of all of the things I had done in my journey to wellness over the last 5 years.
 I had my marching orders, and started putting them back in place the minute I returned home.